Introduction to Saving

 In the unlikely event that the bank or building society is unable to repay your money (e.g. Landsbanki Icesave & Kaupthing Edge), they will be declared 'in default'.
 Provided the firm was

-authorised in the UK by the Financial Services Authority (FSA) you should then be eligible for some
+authorised in the UK by the Financial Conduct Authority (FCA) you should then be eligible for some

 compensation under the Financial Services Compensation Scheme (FSCS).
-The FSCS is funded by the financial companies themselves, via annual 'levies' set via the FSA.
+The FSCS is funded by the financial companies themselves, via annual 'levies' set via the FCA.

 The FSCS protects 100% of the first £85,000 of your total deposits held with the financial institution in default.
 This is per person, so the

-Note: the FSCS cover applies to each financial institution registered with the FSA, so if one bank owns another the £85,000 limit applies to both collectively, NOT
+Note: the FSCS cover applies to each financial institution registered with the FCA, so if one bank owns another the £85,000 limit applies to both collectively, NOT

 individually.
 Beware of this when opening accounts with different banks and building societies totalling more than £85,000.